Dried orange slices are easy to make, smell wonderful, and can be used in so many ways!

 How to Use Oven-Dried Oranges

 You can use dehydrated oranges in DIY crafts and recipes.
-Here are some of our favorite ways to use dried citrus.
+Here are some of our favorite ways to use dried citrus for the holiday season.

-- DIY Citrus and Rosemary Garland – this beautiful garland is perfect for a mantle or doorway.
-It’s easy to make and smells great.
+- DIY Citrus and Rosemary Garland - This beautiful Christmas garland is perfect for a mantle or doorway.
+It's easy to make and smells great.

-- DIY Citrus Wreath – a beautiful and simple wreath that’s easy to make.
+- DIY Citrus Wreath - a beautiful-looking and smelling wreath!

 - Citrus of your choice - navel oranges, Cara Cara oranges, grapefruit, lemons, mandarin oranges, etc.